Soojin-Lee0819/Soojin_Lee0819.github.io/README.md

 Unlike usual contact information on About Us page, we simply hared individual artist's name and our "untypical" or go-to self-care routine.
 We hoped this platform to be as inspirational as possible that we decided to share our unusual self-care routines.

-### Profess:
+### Process:

-The idea started from wanting to spread the culture of self-care. our first meeting, we decided to make a stop motion.
-On to this, we chose a theme that would work nicely.
-Once we decide on making a film about self care, we brainstormed on the idea of and .
-Since all of us were in differnt geographical location, we wanted to make four different short videos that communicates a bigger meaning.
+The idea started from wanting to normalize the practice of self-care.
+On our first meeting, we decided that we wanted to try make a stop motion.
+On to this general theme, many ideas were pitched we wanted to make visitors to have a customized experience that ideas such as having a survey that collect customer behavior so that we can recommend the best-fit self-care routine based on their answers.
+Another ideas such as providing them with a self-care kit were pitched.
+But how we are going to actually implement it given the scope of the project was further discussed.
+It made sense for us to make short videos Since all of us were in differnt geographical location, we wanted to make four different short videos that communicates a bigger meaning.
 To make four videos to be wanted to make a general

-Since we wanted users to feel that they are cared and valued we had an idea of making a website that is cuztomized for the users.
-So the idea was to start with a survey that collects customer behavior and based on the response, we recommend the best fit self-care routine, followed by gifting user with a self-care kit.
-How we are going to do were further discussed in following meetings.

-We first collectively wrote down ideas of selfcare that includes both relatively well-known self care but also included unconventional self-care that are equally successful and useful
+We first starcollectively wrote down ideas of selfcare that includes both relatively well-known self care but also included unconventional self-care that are equally successful and useful

 The process of filmming a stop motion was much more time consuming